Rafael-Baltazar/jcute/README.md

 Instead of downloading the binary distribution archive, the archive can also be built from the sources in this repository.
+If you have Vagrant installed, you can build jCUTE with just 'vagrant up'.
+Then, to check whether jCUTE was built correctly, run 'vagrant ssh; cd /vagrant; ./runtests'.

 ### Compiling the Constraint Solving Library on Linux